fisdap/Doctrine-Specification/Upgrade.md

 ## Changed interfaces

 The old `Specification` interface has been split up to two parts.
 We got a `Filter` with will modify the `SELECT` clause of the SQL query.
 We also got the `QueryModifier` interface the modifies the query (Limit, Order, Join etc).
+I a normal scenario you will not be creating objects implementing the Filter or QueryModifier directly.

 The new `Specification` interface extends `Filter` and `QueryModifier`.

-You have to update your specifications to comply with `QueryModifier` and/or `Expression`
+You have to update your specifications to comply with the new `Specification`.
+The easiest way of doing this is to extend `BaseSpecification`.
+You got 3 ways of using the `BaseSpecification`.

+1. Return a Filter instance by overriding `BaseSpecification::getFilterInstance()`
+1. Return a QueryBuilder instance by overriding `BaseSpecification::getQueryModifierInstance()`
+1. Set a Specification to `BaseSpecification::$spec` in the constructor.

 ## BaseSpecification